 Benchmarking Administrative and Support Services

-The fifth annual benchmarking report - Administrative & Support Services Benchmarking Report for the Financial Year 2013/14 - was released on 7 August 2015.
+The sixth annual benchmarking report - Administrative & Support Services Benchmarking Report for 2014/15 - was released on 13 July 2016.
 It provides information on the cost, efficiency, and effectiveness of A&S services across the State sector.

 Consistent performance information across agencies gives transparency over a significant area of expenditure and provides an evidence base for assessing performance.